ShayCrane/ShayCrane/README.md

 - 👋 Hi, I’m @ShayCrane
-- 👀 I'm in a cybersecurity tech bootcamp
+- 👀 I'm a cybersecurity professional
-- 🌱 I’m currently learning cybersecurity and ops fundamentals
+- 🌱 I will complete my cybersecurity engineering certificate at the end of 2022
-- 💞️ I’m looking to collaborate on future projects
+- 💞️ I’m looking to learn more and to collaborate on future projects
 - 📫 How to reach me [linkedin.com](https://www.linkedin.com/in/shaycrane/), www.shaycrane.com, shay@shaycrane.com

 <!---